LamininSolutions/mfsql-connector/source/procedures/spMFUpdateMFilesToMFSQL.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2021-01-07  LC         Include override to recheck any class objects not in Audit 2020-09-04  LC         Resolve bug with full update 2020-08-23  LC         replace get max objid with index update
+2021-03-17  LC         include audit statusflag =1 into incremental update 2021-03-17  LC         resolve issue where objid for exist for class in two objecttypes 2021-03-16  LC         Remove object where class has changed from audit table 2021-03-11  LC         fix objlist error when both class and audit objid is null 2021-03-10  LC         fix updatechangehistory when control table empty 2021-01-07  LC         Include override to recheck any class objects not in Audit 2020-09-04  LC         Resolve bug with full update 2020-08-23  LC         replace get max objid with index update